Turtley12/pluto/README.md

 If you want to remove a package, run `pluto remove <package>`

 ## Adding a package to the main package list
-If you want to add a project to the main package list, follow the example format below and specify name, a working git url for the official source repository, and commands to build it. you are required to specify `build` and `remove`.
-If your project needs something to build, such as make, you can add that to `needs`. pluto currently ignores dependencies listed in `needs`, but that will change when dependency management is implemented.
+If you want to add a project to the main package list, follow the example format below and specify name, a working git url for the official source repository, and commands to build it.
+You are required to specify `build` and `remove`.
+If your project needs something to build, such as make, you can add that to `needs`.
+Pluto currently ignores dependencies listed in `needs`, but that will change when dependency management is implemented.

-When specifying build commands, if your project can be installed and removed with just `make install` and `make uninstall`, you can just use those. if you want a more complicated installation or have a more complicated build process, you can put everything in a script in your project's repository and add something like `bash ./install.sh`
+When specifying build commands, if your project can be installed and removed with just `make install` and `make uninstall`, you can just use those.
+If you want a more complicated installation or have a more complicated build process, you can put everything in a script in your project's repository and add something like `bash ./install.sh`

 Package info, using cowsay as an example
 ```json